 In this chapter we concentrate on the ring topology.
-Many interesting challenges in distributed computing already reveal the root of the problem in the special case of the ring.
-Paying attention to the ring also makes sense from a practical point of view as some real world systems are based on a ring topology, e.g., the antiquated token ring standard.
+The ring is the "drosophila" of distributed computing as many interesting challenges already reveal the root of the problem in the special case of the ring.
+Paying special attention to the ring also makes sense from a practical point of view as some real world systems are based on a ring topology, e.g., the token ring standard for local area networks.

-Problem 3.1 (Leader Election).
+Problem 2.1 (Leader Election).
 Each node eventually decides whether it is a leader or not, subject to the constraint that there is exactly one leader.